Decisions & Replanning

 Multi-perspective analysis

-Expert personas from finance, strategy, operations, and marketing examine your decision from all angles.
-Different biases surface different considerations.
+Finance, strategy, operations, and marketing perspectives examine your decision from all angles.
+Different viewpoints surface different considerations.

 Structured debate